tractr/traxion/README.md

 ## License

 Traxion is open-source software licensed under the [MIT License](./LICENSE) .
 By contributing to Traxion, you agree that your contributions will be licensed under the same terms.

+---

+Empower your NestJS development experience with Traxion - a toolkit and code generator tailored for full-stack developers.
+Unleash your potential and bring your projects to life faster than ever before! 🚀